- Students normally contact a potential advisor early in their junior year.

 A copy of the thesis will be given to the second reader by the last day of class of winter term.
 The student will then defend their thesis during the spring term.
 A copy of the thesis should be given to each faculty member at least one week before the thesis defense.
 The thesis must be typeset in TeX or LaTeX.
 In addition, a permanent copy of the thesis must be deposited in the Leyburn Library.

 Note: There are LaTeX templates for math majors writing an honors thesis.
-Please contact Professor Michael Bush or Professor Mitch Keller to be added to the Sakai site where the template and some other useful resources are hosted.
+Please contact Professor Michael Bush to be added to the Sakai site where the template and some other useful resources are hosted.

 W&L Policy for Honors Students